byme8/ZeroQL/README.md

 ```
 To be clear, you don't need actively account for it.
 ZeroQL will analyze and report errors if something is wrong.

-For example the next sample will not work:
+For example, the next sample will not work:
 ``` csharp

 public int UserId { get; set; }